bxparks/rpn83p/docs/USER_GUIDE.md

 imaginary part is entered second.
 (Interestingly, this is the opposite order compared to the semantically related `ATN2` function or the `>POL` conversion function.)
-If the `COMPLEX` key is pressed again on a complex number, the reverse happens, where the complex number is broken up into 2 real numbers, with the `Y` register containing the real part, and the `X` register containing the imaginary part.
+If the `COMPLEX` key is pressed again on a complex number, the reverse happens.
+The complex number is broken up into 2 real numbers, with the `Y` register containing the real part, and the `X` register containing the imaginary part.

 The TI-83 Plus and TI-84 Plus calculators do not have a `COMPLEX` button.
-The closest key that seems reasonable is the `2ND LINK` button which is otherwise unused.
+The closest alternative key seems to be the `2ND LINK` button which is otherwise unused in RPN83P.

 For example, the number `1-2i` would be entered like this: